acuminous/yadda/README.md

 Scenario: should fall from the wall

-	Given 100 green bottles are standing on the wall when 1 green bottle accidentally falls
+	Given 100 green bottles are standing on the wall
+	When 1 green bottle accidentally falls
-	then there are 99 green bottles standing on the wall
+	Then there are 99 green bottles standing on the wall
 ```
+(You aren't restricted to just Given/When/Then.
+You can use any words you like)

 ### Step 3 - Implement the scenario steps
 #### bottles-library.js